abcsys/libem/benchmark/README.md

 ### Prompt-level batching

-To run the batching benchmark for a dataset, use:
+To run a benchmark with batching, use the `--batch-size` flag with the desired batch size.
+For example, to run the `abt-buy` benchmark with a batch size of 16, use the following command:

 ```
-python -m benchmark.run -s batch -k '{"dataset": <dataset-name>}'
+python -m benchmark.run -n abt-buy -p -1 --batch-size 16
 ```

 All candidate pairs in a batch are grouped into the same prompt request.
 Each pair is prefixed with "Q#:"